Career Center Graduate Assistant

 Fall 2022 – Spring 2023 Graduate Assistantship

-The UNCW Career Center is seeking a graduate assistant (20 hours/week) for fall 2019 and spring 2020 to assist with the administration of the Certified Internship Program (CIP).
-The graduate assistant will work one-on-one with undergraduate student interns throughout the academic year, and will gain experience with marketing and promotion, written and verbal communication, program evaluation, individualized career guidance, event coordinating, networking with campus and community members, and an opportunity to work under direct supervision of Career Center staff.
+The UNCW Career Center is seeking a graduate assistant (20 hours/week) for fall 2022 through spring 2023 (opportunity to start during the summer if interested) to assist with the administration of the Certified Internship Program (CIP), marketing of Career Center programs and events, and general career counseling and employer relations.
+The graduate assistant will work one-on-one with undergraduate students throughout the academic year, and will gain experience with marketing and promotion, written and verbal communication, program evaluation, individualized career guidance, event coordinating, networking with campus and community members, and an opportunity to work under direct supervision of Career Center staff.

-· As the CIP GA, this graduate assistant will meet two times with each undergraduate student intern participating in the CIP this academic year, either in person or via Zoom.
+· Graduate assistant will meet two times with each undergraduate student intern participating in the CIP this academic year, either in person or via Zoom.

 · Administer, grade, and deliver critical feedback on individual intern assignments through Canvas, and ensure proper Student Learning Objectives are drafted, agreed upon, and met.